Exclusive Possession of the Matrimonial Home

 Your spouse cannot kick you out of the matrimonial home.

-Even if your name is not on the title, your spouse cannot kick you out of the matrimonial home without a court order — and a court must consider certain factors before it makes that determination, including the financial circumstances of the parties, the best interests of the children, the safety of the parties and the ultimate need for any sale of the property.
+In Ontario, the Family Law Act ensures that both spouses have an equal right to possession of the marital home, regardless of ownership.
+This means that even if your name is not on the title, your spouse cannot kick you out of the matrimonial home without a court order — and a court must consider certain factors before it makes that determination, These can include:

 Elliot S. Birnboim, a Toronto family lawyer with over two decades of experience, created MatrimonialHome.com to encourage early intervention in your divorce case so that your rights are preserved and a fair settlement is achieved.

 If you move out, you may lose your rights.

 MatrimonialHome.com has a key message: that the matrimonial home is the crucial asset in many divorce cases.
 Possession of the home by one spouse or the other almost invariably affects all other issues, including the lives of your children.